ScreamBun/openc2-oif-obo/README.md

 ## Test
 - Start the main see Usage
 - To test a POST, via commandline: python tests/test_post.py
-- To test a GET, open the browser and go to: http://localhost:8880/form
+- To test a GET, open the browser and go to: http://localhost:8880 or http://localhost:8880/main

 ## Support
 Tell people where they can go to for help.
 It can be any combination of an issue tracker, a chat room, an email address, etc.